 HUMAN SCALE AND ACCESSIBILITY

-Swab defines itself as a boutique fair, giving priority to the quality of the artistic programme and the proximity of the project to the public.
+Swab defines itself as a human scale fair, giving priority to the quality of the artistic programme and the proximity of the project to the public.

 Humane treatment and accessibility to culture become priorities in an event that seeks, above all, to break with the hermeticism that often surrounds the contemporary art world and share with Barcelona the latest trends in the international art scene.